NGabry/WTSP-Weather-Correlations/README.md

 # Performing correlations using White-thraoted Sparrow hatch date data and weather variables
 DESCRIPTION OF PROJECT

+Ultimately, running each script will produce a line plot (raw data plotted in blue, and linear regression line plotted in red), as well as a text output which states the selected variables, the r-value, and the p-value.

 ## Long-term Weather Trends

-SPEARMAN_TREND.py - ONLY USED FOR WEATHER TRENDS
+_spearman_trend_.py - ONLY USED FOR WEATHER TRENDS

 Always type 'python spearman_trend.py' first